sdsu-campus-beauty

 When the season came to an end, the Aztecs had compiled 32 wins, the second most in a season in program history, and Dutcher had kept the promise he and Coach Fisher had made nearly a quarter century earlier, that SDSU would play for a national championship.

 The key to San Diego State’s success continues to be its defense.
-SDSU finished the year No. 2 nationally in defensive efficiency, according to KenPom, which also had the Aztecs in the top-10 nationally in effective field goal defense (No. 5) and two-point percentage defense (No. 6).
+SDSU finished the year No. 2 nationally in defensive efficiency, according to KenPom, which also had the Aztecs in the top 10 nationally in effective field goal defense (No. 5) and two-point percentage defense (No. 6).
 In addition, the Scarlet and Black ranked No. 16 in block percentage, No. 29 in turnovers percentage, No. 33 in three-point defense and No. 42 in steal percentage.

-Since 2008-09, Dutcher and SDSU have advanced to the NCAA Sweet 16 (2011, 2014, 2023) and NIT semifinal round (2009, 2016), won at least 25 games nine times and captured 16 MW championships (nine regular season, seven tournament).
+Since 2008-09, Dutcher and SDSU have advanced to the NCAA Sweet 16 (2011, 2014, 2023, 2024) and NIT semifinal round (2009, 2016), won at least 25 games 10 times and captured 16 MW championships (nine regular season, seven tournament).

 Dutcher arrived at SDSU shortly after Fisher was hired on March 26, 1999.
 In his first year in “America’s Finest City,” the Aztecs won only five games, but improved upon their win total from the season before.
 After that, San Diego State posted a 14-14 record in 2000-01, before winning the 2002 MW Championship, earning an NCAA tournament bid and finishing with a 21-12 record.
 The 2002-03 campaign saw SDSU receive an NIT invitation, which culminated in the program’s first Division I postseason victory.